-- 1. Participate in Caltrans, CTC, and SACOG meetings, including advance and system transportation planning activities Monthly, or as needed - 2.
-Participate in Tahoe Transportation District, Tahoe Regional Planning Agency, and South Shore Transportation Management Association meetings Monthly, or as needed - 3.
+1. Participate in Caltrans, CTC, and SACOG meetings, including advance and system transportation planning activities - Monthly, or as needed

+- 2. Participate in Tahoe Transportation District, Tahoe Regional Planning Agency, and South Shore Transportation Management Association meetings Monthly, or as needed - 3.
 Attend Caltrans District 3 meetings and workshops As needed - 4.
 Participate in California Transportation Commission meetings and workshops Monthly or as needed - 5.
 Participate in statewide Regional Transportation Planning Agency and Rural Counties Task Force meetings, and serve on subcommittees Monthly or as needed - 6.
 Coordinate, consult, and collaborate with the Shingle Springs Rancheria Tribal Government about its transportation related issues and concerns As needed - 7.
-Attend Placerville City Council and El Dorado County Board of Supervisors meetings

-As needed - 8.
+Attend Placerville City Council and El Dorado County Board of Supervisors meetings as a partner agency for agenda items relevant to EDCTC As needed - 8.
 Hold technical workshops for partner jurisdictions As needed - Participate in the Transportation Management Association meetings and events As needed - Participate in the SACOG ITS Master Plan to pursue implementation of ITS technologies and to identify, maintain and update a regional ITS architecture